 Once we have the text in hand, we fire up our pen pal, the handwriting robot, to start writing on high-quality stationery.
 You craft words like a love letter to your prospects or customers.
 Once complete, the robot writes the recipient’s address on an envelope, we affix an actual stamp and deliver it to the post office for you.

 Don’t have the recipient’s address – we may be able to help.
 One of the many benefits we offer is lead research.
-We help you find people who will be interested in your product or service so you can start “writing” your letters that much faster.
+We help you find people interested in your product or service so you can start “writing” your letters much faster.

 If you’re a small business, it’s hard to compete with the big guys.
 But there is one thing we can do better than them – personalization.
 They don’t have a way of sending handwritten letters to their customers, but we do!
 We use AI-powered robots that write personalized notes for your clients and prospects.
 Our handwriting is indistinguishable from a human, so your recipients will be impressed by how much time you’ve spent on letters just for them!

 So, whether you want to thank employees, congratulate colleagues, push out some handwritten notes for real estate prospects, or something else, book a DEMO today and see how it works for yourself.